 Freeman students at ESSEC enroll in classes with 3rd and 4th year undergraduates and have a choice of business classes taught in French and/or English.
 It is possible to take a study program taught entirely in English -- between 60 and 70 percent of courses at ESSEC are taught in English.
 As an internationally-focused institution, ESSEC values the cultural diversity which exchange students bring to its program.

 ESSEC operates on a block schedule.
 Each class meets once per week for 2 - 3 hours.
+ESSEC also offers some short-term "intensive" classes that meet for several days in a row for a shorter period of time, which can lighten the courseload for the rest of a student's semester abroad.

 For a list of sample courses offered at ESSEC and their Tulane equivalents, please see Sample Courses Offered.

 Actual courses offered will vary from semester to semester and year to year.
 For a an up-to-date list of course offerings, please see ESSEC's BBA course catalog.
+The list is typically finalized in July for the Fall and January for the Spring, but courses offered tend to be similar to the previous year's offerings.

 The program at ESSEC also offers students the opportunity to enroll in French language classes at the beginner, intermediate or advanced level.
 Language classes are free-of-charge and credit-bearing.